tsadigovAgmail/kpn.order/README.md

 4. ✅component has to display the order products in a table displaying the Name, Unit Price, Quantity and Total Price

-    a.
-When the user adds a new product or updates an existing product on the order (see point 3) the list is refreshed to display the newly added
+    a. ✅When the user adds a new product or updates an existing product on the order (see point 3) the list is refreshed to display the newly added (NOTE: needs setting up CDC for OrderItem)

     b. ✅(Optional) Sort the list by column